nishantd/metallics-optimization/README.md

 - Each team must create a branch with your team name (i.e. team-funny-geeks) and have everything checked into there.

-- There must be a file generate_recipes.py that can be run with a single parameter (the name of the scrap_inventoryX.json file) and should output on stdout valid json for the schedule with recipes (see data/final_output_example.json).
+- There must be a file generate_recipes.py that can be run with a single parameter (the name of the data directory i.e. data/1/ or data/2/ etc) and should output on stdout valid json for the schedule with recipes (see data/final_output_example.json).
 For example
 ```
-python generate_recipes.py data/scrap_inventory1.json > 1_results.json
+python generate_recipes.py data/1/ > 1_results.json
 ```
 Should result in a valid scrap recipe schedule in 1_results.json.